sematext/docs/docs/integration/opensearch-integration.md

 #### Actions to take

 - Check the status of nodes within the OpenSearch cluster for any nodes that may be offline, unavailable, or experiencing issues
+- Check the logs of the node that went down and/or logs of the master node
 - If node failures are detected, you may need to restart failed nodes or replace hardware
 - If the node count changes due to scaling activities (e.g., adding or removing nodes), review the recent scaling events to confirm that they are intentional and expected
 - Monitor network connectivity between nodes within the OpenSearch cluster for any network issues that may be affecting communication and node discovery